samueltwallace/rpgs/posts/waterfall.md

 ---

 I have been thinking what my favorite RuneScape quest is.
 The answer might be surprising, because it's a small, (more or less) one-off quest known for its rewards more than the quest's events.
-I'm going to introduce the quest and tell why I love it and how I plan to bring it to the table.
+I'm going to introduce the quest, tell why I love it, and how I plan to bring it to the table.

 # Waterfall Quest